PaulaAlessio/myhome_config/README.md

  Steps:

  1. Copy .vimrc to your home directory
- 2. Edit the file and follow the instructions to:
+ 2. Copy the nerd fonts into `/usr/share/fonts/TTF/` or under `~/.local/fonts` if you have no admin rights.
-    - Let plugins to be installed:
+ 3. In order to let plugins to be installed you need to:
     ```
      $ mkdir -p ~/.vim/autoload;
      $ curl -fLo ~/.vim/autoload/plug.vim \
       https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
     ```
-    - Download molokai colorscheme from `https://github.com/tomasr/molokai.git`
+ 4. Download molokai colorscheme from `https://github.com/tomasr/molokai.git`
+    and copy it to  ``~/.vim/colors/``

+ NOTE: you might have to change your terminal font to a nerd one, you might
+       have to set `TERM` to `xterm-256color`, you might have to edit `.vimrc` and edit the line `set guifont=...`.
+Fonts tend to be problematic.

 ## Custom Spacevim configuration